Judicael404/russian-roulette/README.md

 >
 > ### **DO NOT RUN THIS PROGRAM.**
 >
 > **If, despite this explicit warning, you choose to execute this program, you do so entirely at your own risk.
-The author is not responsible for any damage, data loss, or consequences that may arise from your actions.**
+The author, which is me, is not responsible for any damage, data loss, or consequences that may arise from your actions.**
 >
 > **YOU HAVE BEEN WARNED.
 GOOD LUCK**
 >